 Moving on can be a pretty hard thing to do.
 However, what has happened has happened and unfortunately, none of us has the power to change the past.
 Luckily, what we do have the power over is how we decide to move on.
 Your past does not define you and what you have done does not label who you are.
 Take your past mistakes and failures, whether in career, business or relationships, as a lesson and an opportunity to do better in the next year – Let it go!

 In our day and age of social media, it seems impossible to not compare yourself with family, friends, colleagues and even celebrities.
 With people living glamorous and perfect lives on Instagram, you might be deceived into thinking that the grass is greener… literally everywhere except on your end.
 Truth is, comparison is the thief of all joy – If you consume yourself with comparing your life with what others have and what others do, you can never be truly grateful for yours.

-So in 2019, make it a goal to stop comparing your career, business, relationships, appearance or whatsoever with that of others.
+So in 2019, make it a goal to stop comparing your career, business, relationships or anything else with that of others.
 You will be surprised how an attitude of gratitude and a heart of thankfulness can lead to many open doors and an amazing 2019.

 3) Lack of discipline / Procrastination

 This is probably one of the things you and I might have to deal with every single year.
 Procrastination is a sign of lack of discipline and without discipline, you really can’t achieve success or be successful.
 Can you imagine the things you would have accomplished if you did all the things you said you would do at the beginning of the year?

 Even though having goals is extremely important, not having the discipline to achieve those goals is just as bad as not having goals at all.
 And one of the main things that stop us from achieving our goals is procrastination.
 Often times we procrastinate due to laziness, lack of motivation, and unbalanced priorities.